themesberg/mcp-ui-kit/README.md

 ngrok http 3000
 ```

-This will generate an accessible server like this:
+This will create a NGROK_FORWARDING_URL like this:

 ```
 https://3785c5ddc4b6.ngrok-free.app/mcp